FractalZeroShadow/The-CoRE-Codex/THEORY/The_Soul.md

 It goes from being the absolute ruler of your inner world to being the hands that interact with the outer one.
 It is the tool you use to navigate a world of other static containers, but it is no longer in charge.

-The "you" that survives is the one doing the stretching.
+When the ego momentary disappears, the "you" that remains is the one doing the stretching.
 The one that was never bound by the container in the first place.

 ## 3. The Answer You Cannot Hold